tenkeyless/keras_site/content/korean/docs/examples/vision/randaugment/_index.md

 ![png](/images/examples/vision/randaugment/randaugment_18_0.png)

-## Define a model building utility function
+## Define a model building utility function {#define-a-model-building-utility-function}

 Now, we define a CNN model that is based on the [ResNet50V2 architecture](https://arxiv.org/abs/1603.05027).
 Also, notice that the network already has a rescaling layer inside it.
 This eliminates the need to do any separate preprocessing on our dataset and is specifically very useful for deployment purposes.